Dojo SDK: Build onchain faster

 - Import the module

-import { createDojoStore } from "@dojoengine/sdk";
+import { createDojoStore } from "@dojoengine/sdk/react";

 // import this outside of components